IBM/watson-assistant-slots-intro/README.md

 # Troubleshooting

-* Deploy using Cloud Foundry 'cf push' gives:
+* Deploy using Cloud Foundry `cf push` gives:

 ``FAILED
 Could not find service <Watson_service> to bind to <IBM_Cloud_application>``

-If you name your service wcsi-conversation-service, this should work.
+If you name your service `wcsi-conversation-service`, this should work.
-When you use `cf push`, it is trying to bind to the services listed in the manifest.yml.
+When you use `cf push`, it is trying to bind to the services listed in the `manifest.yml`.

 So, there are 2 ways you can get this to work:

 * Change the names of your IBM Cloud services to match the names in the manifest.
 * Change the names in the manifest to match the names of your IBM Cloud services.

->NOTE: The 'Deploy to IBM Cloud' button solves this issue by creating the services on the fly (with the correct names).
+>NOTE: The `Deploy to IBM Cloud` button solves this issue by creating the services on the fly (with the correct names).

 # License